 Diagnostic Hearing Evaluations

 It is recommended that you bring a family member with you to the evaluation appointment.
-Most audiologists agree that hearing loss is a family issue.
+Most professionals agree that hearing loss is a family issue.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.

 If the determination is made that you need hearing aids, allow for sufficient time to discuss your options.
 Your hearing instrument specialist will discuss the different styles with you, such as in-the-canal, in-the-ear or behind-the-ear options.
 They will also use this time to talk about the various features hearing aids offer, like Bluetooth, directional microphones and masking features for noisy environments.

 The diagnostic hearing evaluation is a good chance to establish a relationship with your hearing instrument specialist.
 Above all, don't be afraid to ask questions.
 You will want to be clear on any information you receive so that you can be an active participant in finding hearing solutions that work best for you and your lifestyle.